dehpour/dehpour.github.io/_posts/2023-02-05-general-physics-ii.md

 From chapter 21 to end of the chapter 32 of:
 + Young, Hugh D., and Roger A. Freedman.
 University Physics with Modern Physics: In SI Units.
 Fifteenth edition / Global edition, Pearson, 2019.

+> ℹ️ Please read the main text and examples of the textbook completely.

 ### Scores

 ### Homework Assignments

+> 🚫 Please do not copy answers from each other or from the solution manual

 |Series        |
 |--------------|